About the Course

 On successful completion of all academic and course requirements combined with the fulfilment of the specific practice requirements, students may exit from the programme with either a:

-- PG Diploma in Professional Practice, Counselling & Psychotherapy (Supervision)
+- PG Diploma Supervision in Psychotherapy and Counselling

 Graduates of The Minster Centre can be found working successfully all over the UK and abroad.
 As well as private practice, graduates often work with a variety of client groups in the NHS; in schools, colleges and universities; organisations such as MIND and other charitable foundations; and as tutors in other training organisations.